Spope/curiosity/README.md

 Script to download picutres taken by Curiosity chronologically.

-The script will load [http://mars.jpl.nasa.gov/msl/multimedia/raw/](http://mars.jpl.nasa.gov/msl/multimedia/raw/) to retrieve links into the section "Front Hazard Avoidance Cameras (Front Hazcams)".
+The script will load [http://mars.jpl.nasa.gov/msl/multimedia/raw/](http://mars.jpl.nasa.gov/msl/multimedia/raw/) to retrieve links into the section **"Front Hazard Avoidance Cameras (Front Hazcams)"**.
 I have choosen this camera because it look in front of the rover and it won't rotate or move.

 Then for each Sol, it will load the page and parse the pictures links.
 You can select which camera (A - B) and which side (Left - Right).

 It will download pictures >= 256px width.
 Then it will remove non square pictures (somes are) and reduces them to 256X256px.
 After that, ffmpeg will create a .mp4 video at 10fps.

+Last Sol scrapped will be saved into **exports/last-sol.txt** so only new picture will be scraped.

 ##Specification